jparx1/Data-Exploration-in-SQL-with-Video-Game-Sales-Data/README.md

   Import excel file into Tableau and create interactive dashboard

 Database formation was assisted by: https://github.com/bbrumm/databasestar/tree/main/sample_databases/sample_db_videogames/postgres -- data was gathered from free online source.

+*"Sales" figures are all indicative of number of copies sold, not dollar amounts